ekote/azure-docs/articles/synapse-analytics/spark/apache-spark-33-runtime.md

 >
 > * We will continue to support .NET for Apache Spark in all previous versions of the Azure Synapse Runtime according to [their lifecycle stages](runtime-for-apache-spark-lifecycle-and-supportability.md).
 However, we do not have plans to support .NET for Apache Spark in Azure Synapse Runtime for Apache Spark 3.3 and future versions.
 We recommend that users with existing workloads written in C# or F# migrate to Python or Scala.
 Users are advised to take note of this information and plan accordingly.

+## Release notes

+For up-to-date information, a detailed list of changes, and specific release notes for Spark runtimes, check and subscribe [Spark Runtimes Releases and Updates](https://github.com/microsoft/synapse-spark-runtime).

 ## Libraries
 The following sections present the libraries included in Azure Synapse Runtime for Apache Spark 3.3.